ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/single_complex_multiplication.png" alt="Repeated complex multiplication">
 </p>

-In this figure, we do the same as before, but we superimpose the orbis of hundrends starting points in the complex plane, corresponding to many different $$c$$ numbers.
+In this figure, we do the same as before, but we superimpose the orbits of hundreds starting points in the complex plane, corresponding to many different $$c$$ numbers.
+You may even "see" the blueprint of the Mandelbrot set if you stare at it for a bit.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/many_complex_multiplications.png" alt="Repeated complex multiplications">
 </p>

 ## The nitpicker
 There's actually a built-in command in *Mathematica 10.0* that plots the Mandelbrot set, so you could really construct it with one-line!